-Tuesday 13th April – Sawm, the first full day of fasting
+Sunday 3rd April – Sawm: the first full day of fasting

-Saturday 8th May – 27th Night of Ramadan – The Night of Power
+Thursday 28 April – 27th Night of Ramadan: The Night of Power

-Tuesday 11th May – the last day of Ramadan
+Sunday 1 May – The last day of Ramadan

-Wednesday 12th May – the festival of Eid ul-Fitr start date
+Monday 2 May – The start of the festival of Eid ul-Fitr

 Ramadan is a time for great reward and is a popular time to pay Zakat to multiply your blessings in this life and the Hereafter.
-Donate your Zakat, Fidya and Kaffarah with Orphans in Need and help those less fortunate enjoy a blessed Ramadan with their Brothers and Sisters around the world.
+Donate your Zakat, Fidya and Kaffarah with Orphans in Need and help those less fortunate than you to enjoy a blessed Ramadan with their brothers and sisters around the world.

 Sawm: The Fourth Pillar of Islam

 A core part of Ramadan is Sawm, meaning fasting.
-Sawm is the fourth of the Five Pillars of Islam and involves abstaining from food, drink, sexual activity and habits such as smoking.
+Sawm is the fourth of the Five Pillars of Islam and involves abstaining from food, drink, sexual activity, and harmful habits such as smoking and swearing.
 Although Sawm is followed at various times throughout the Islamic Calendar it has the greatest links to the month of Ramadan, when we fast from sunrise to sunset consistently for 30 days.

-‘The month of Ramadan in which was revealed the Qur’an, a guidance for mankind, and clear proofs of the guidance, and the Criterion (of right and wrong).
-And whosoever of you is present, let him fast the month, and whosoever of you is sick or on a journey, (let him fast the same) number of other days’.
+“The month of Ramadan in which was revealed the Qur’an, a guidance for mankind with clear proofs of the guidance, and the Criterion (of right and wrong).
+And whosoever of you is present, let him fast on the month, and whosoever of you is sick or on a journey, (let him fast the same) number on other days.”
+(Surah Al-Baqarah - 2: 183-187)

 Laylat Al-Qadr (The Night of Power)

-Also called the Night of Decree, Night of Destiny and the Night of Value.
-The Night of Power is thought to fall on or around one of the odd days in the last 10 days of the month or commonly, the 27th Night of Ramadan.
-During Ramadan 2021, this is expected to fall on Saturday 8th May.
+Also called the Night of Decree, Night of Destiny and the Night of Value, The Night of Power is thought to fall on or around one of the odd days in the last 10 days of the month.
+Many people commonly believe it falls on the 27th Night of Ramadan.
+During Ramadan this year, it is expected to fall on Thursday 28th April.
 It is an exceptional night in which the Qur’an was first revealed and is considered one of the most blessed of nights throughout the entire year.

 ‘We have indeed revealed this (Message) in the Night of Decree: